tensorush/meduza/README.md

 - Generate one diagram for each of your codebase's source directories.

-- Learn how to improve code readability for your codebase from printed tips.
+- Learn how to improve code readability for your codebase from logged tips.

 - Convert `.md` or `.mmd` diagram to `.svg` with Mermaid CLI ([see CD pipeline](https://github.com/tensorush/meduza/blob/main/.github/workflows/cd.yaml#L52)).